ColumbiaDVMM/CDC/README.md

 ### Citing

-If you find S-CNN useful, please consider citing:
+If you find CDC useful, please consider citing:

     @inproceedings{cdc_shou_cvpr17,
       author = {Zheng Shou and Jonathan Chan and Alireza Zareian and Kazuyuki Miyazawa and Shih-Fu Chang},